 This is a great drill that will require your body to flow throughout the golf swing, but when done correctly, you will marvel at the quality of the strike and the effortless power you will produce.

-The body is so much more graceful when starting from non-static positions, but unless you want to Happy Gilmore all your shots, you're likely going to be starting from a fairly staic address position.
+The body is so much more graceful when starting from non-static positions, but unless you want to Happy Gilmore all your shots, you're likely going to be starting from a fairly static address position.

 Making a Full Turn when Playing a Round